I’m excited to announce ReviewNB, a code review tool for Jupyter Notebooks.

 - We show these changes to user in a side-by-side diff format.
 All notebook contents (markdown, code, images, formulas) are rendered as you would see in the Jupyter UI.

-My aim is to keep ReviewNb super simple to use.
-It does not require any installation or configuration.
+ReviewNB is super simple to use.
+It does not require any local installation or configuration.
 One can start using it on their GitHub repositories in under a minute.

-- Anyone can login via GitHub and select repositories that ReviewNb will have access to (takes ~30 seconds).
+- Anyone can install the app on GitHub and select repositories that ReviewNB will have access to (~30 seconds).

 - Once logged in, you can browse Commits or Pull Requests on your repositories.